ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 ## Profiles for boot volumes
 {: #vsi-profiles-boot}

 By default, boot volumes are created with the `general-purpose` volume profile with 100 GB capacity during instance provisioning.
 [Boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes) can be increased by modifying the boot volume, up to 250 GB.
+Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS or 393 MBps.

 ## How virtual server profiles relate to volume profiles
 {: #vsi-profiles-relate-to-storage}